Class Profile and Demographics

 8. What is the range and mean cumulative GPA and science GPA for the entering class?

 The most recent class to enter the School in June 2014 achieved an average cumulative GPA of 3.6, with scores ranging from 3.1- 3.97.
 The same class achieved an average science GPA of 3.6, with scores ranging from 2.74 – 4.0.

 9. What is the average number of months of patient care experience for the entering class?

-The entering class in June 2012, at time of matriculation, had acquired 29 months (2.4 years) of clinical experience in a diverse array of health-related fields.
+The entering class in June 2014, at time of matriculation, will have acquired 30 months (2.5 years) of clinical experience in a diverse array of health-related fields.
 The field most heavily represented was nursing/medical assistant.